mikegehard/my_octopress_blog/source/ruby-learning/index.markdown

 to [the repository](https://github.com/msgehard/mikegehard_blog) or contact me on Twitter.

-## You assignments...if you choose to accept them
+## You assignments...should you choose to accept them

 ### One person's view on what it takes to become a software developer
 1. Read this blog post: [http://mattdeboard.net/2011/11/23/how-i-became-a-programmer/](http://mattdeboard.net/2011/11/23/how-i-became-a-programmer/)